DoD-Platform-One/bigbang/README.md

 `<package-name>` -- Adding a package name as a label will enable that package.

 `test-ci::infra` -- Add stages to provision and destroy the cloud infrastructure where the tests will run.

+`test-ci::oci` -- Run a pipeline job that installs bb core packages using OCI Artifacts/HelmRepositories instead of GitRepositories.
+This job runs during our nightly bb pipeline.

 `test-ci::airgap` -- Add stages to provision and destroy a simulated airgap bb install.